How Adyen Is Simultaneously Disrupting Banks And The Payments Industry (OTCMKTS:ADYEY)

 For readers wondering why there is no data about mid-market volumes for 2020: from 2020 onwards, Adyen is no longer reporting enterprise volumes and mid-market volumes separately.
 Until the end of 2019, enterprise volumes were outgrowing mid-market volumes both in percentages and absolute numbers.
 Fortunately, management noted during its most recent conference call that this trend has reversed:

 'On mid-market, we continue to invest in our long-term approach to moving into the next adjacent segment to enterprise.
 It excites me to see that volumes in this segment are growing at the same pace as our enterprise volume.
-Remember, it's still early days here.'
+Remember, it's still early days here.' - Pieter der Does

 I note that competition is intense in the mid-market segment: Amazon Pay, PayPal, iZettle, Shift4 Payments (FOUR) and Mollie are formidable competitors.
 Remember, big enterprises require integration of dozens of different payment methods due to their international presence.
 Mid-market companies are generally focused on a specific region, and so, Adyen's value proposition to international enterprises is not as valuable to the mid-market segment.
 That is why I deem the company's mid-market approach as risky, and it might yield insufficient returns.
 However, I am also optimistic.